martinfou/ocrinvoice/README_BUSINESS_ALIAS.md

 # Business Alias System Implementation Summary

 ## Overview
-A flexible, configurable business alias system that maps any string found in invoices to one of five official business names.
+A flexible, configurable business alias system that maps any string found in invoices to one of official business names.

 ## Current System Features